MahmouddTahaa/data-science-final-project/README.md

 - Reuse functions in `src/` and `utils/` for plotting and pipeline steps.
 - See `docs/project_plan.md` and `docs/user_stories.md` for scope and priorities.

-## Tips & Next steps

-- Confirm that the image files exist at `assets/images/1.png`, `2.png`, `3.png`, `4.png`, and `image.png` — update paths if your filenames differ.
-- Optionally replace the root `README.md` with this file or add a short pointer linking to it.

 ---

 **Contributors:** see `docs/team_roles.md`